-- Property Valuation: where you are getting a mortgage, the lending institution will require an up to date valuation (within 6 months of the loan drawdown date).
-They will have a panel of Auctioneers from which you can chose.
+- Property Valuation: Where you are getting a mortgage, the lending institution will require an up to date valuation (within 6 months of the loan drawdown date).
+They will have a panel of Auctioneers from which you can choose.

 - Solicitors Professional Fee + VAT: Speak to your Solicitor, they are required to furnish you with a written estimate of the estimated cost of their fee.
-As a rule of thumb, the more work involved the higher the fee will be.
+Generally, the more work involved the higher the fee will be.